brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 An attacker used email spoofing to impersonate the company CEO and sent an urgent payment request to the accounting department, making it look as if it came from the CEO's address.

+### Escrow
+**Definition:**
+A financial arrangement in which a third party holds and regulates the payment of funds between two parties involved in a transaction.

+**Example Usage:**
+The ransomware group used an escrow service to ensure payment before releasing the decryption key.

 ### Event Correlation
 **Definition:**